cedricbahirwe/iOS-Concepts/README.md

 # iOS-Concepts
-A collection of demo apps to showcase different tech stacks in iOS
+A collection of demo apps to showcase different technologies in iOS ecosystem

 ## Projects